Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Lobethal - Woodside has 67 active public transport stops, all of which are bus stops.
-These stops are served by 22 different routes that together facilitate 460 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents on average being located 274 meters from the nearest stop.
+These are serviced by 23 different routes that together facilitate 465 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents on average located 274 meters from the nearest stop.
+Most commuters travel outwards daily due to its residential nature.
+Car remains the primary mode of transport at 92%.
+On average, there are 1.8 vehicles per dwelling, higher than the regional norm.

 Frequently Asked Questions - Transport